-The presentation provided by Keanin Loomis, President of the Hamilton Chamber of Commerce, respecting the implementation of the B-Line Light Rail Transit project, was received.
+That the presentation provided by Keanin Loomis, President of the Hamilton Chamber of Commerce, respecting the implementation of the B-Line Light Rail Transit project, be received.

-A full copy of the presentation is available on the City's website at www.hamilton.ca or through the Office of the City Clerk.
+A full copy of the presentation is available on the City's web site at www.hamilton.ca or through the Office of the City Clerk.